ulrichjulia/BA-Thesis-W2V-SemChange/README.md

 **Docstrings** within the scripts explain what each function does.

-For the code to work properly, one needs to create some folders within folders with the following structures:
+For the code to work properly, one needs to create some folders within folders with the following structures:<br/>
 CWD:<br/>
 --- Data<br/>
-  ---- Internet<br/>
+<space>---- Internet<br/>
     ----- _Subcorpus_<br/>
       ------ _Year_<br/>
             *file*<br/>